Pine Ledge Fiber Studio103 Ledge Rd., Fairfax, VT 05454 802-849-2876

 1. How do I place an order or make a purchase?

 Payment must be made in advance.
 Credit card information can be taken over the phone.
-It also may be possible to pay for your purchase using paypal.
+It is may be possible to pay for your purchase using PayPal.
 Personal checks are accepted, but may take a few days to process.

 Returns and exchanges require approval and the request must be received within 15 days of purchase.